2016 Nobel Peace Prize Forum, Augsburg University, showcasing the Matrix of Peace

 And indeed, the conversations that went on in the official Forum sessions, in the hallways, and still continued over lunches and into evenings prompted new insights and new connections in practically every hour.

 Special thanks are due to 2016 NPPF Executive Director Gina Torry and her team, and to Augsburg College for initiating this amazing event.
-Thanks also go to Rock Against Trafficking, which helped Rocky to attend, Conscious Capitalism, Inc. for assisting our outreach to CEOs, and Richard Barrett for contributing a consciousnessfa-level evaluation for Nigeria using Barrett Value Centre’s proprietary research tools.
-Thank you also to our dialogue session assistants Dr. Nina Jo Muse, Terry McGeehan, Betsy Sanders, Ken Beck, Michael Strong, Lara Ewing Himber, Erin Martin, Brian McGinley, and Rocky Peter.
+Thanks also go to Conscious Capitalism, Inc. for assisting our outreach to CEOs, and Richard Barrett for contributing Barrett Value Centre’s values research.
+Thanks also go to our dialogue session assistants Dr. Nina Jo Muse, Terry McGeehan, Betsy Sanders, Ken Beck, Michael Strong, Lara Ewing, Erin Martin, and Brian McGinley.

 And most importantly, thank you to our supporters — you make it possible for us to share the message of Peace Through Commerce on the global stage.